TheFenrisLycaon/University/Semester5/Advanced_Programming/Theory/Syllabus.md

 - “Introduction to Algorithms (Eastern Economy Edition)” by Thomas H Cormen and Charles E Leiserson ISBN-10: 9788120340077 PHI Learning Pvt.
 Ltd.

 - Data Structures Using C and C++ by Aaron M Tenenbaum ISBN-10: 9332549311, Pearson Education India.

-## Expectations

-- Explain the data structure and OOPS concepts using C++.
-- Apply the shortest path and minimum spanning algorithms in computer networks.
-- Examine the complexity of searching and sorting algorithms, and optimization through arrays, linked structures,stacks,queues,trees,and graphs.
-- Decide and implement an appropriate graph algorithm and hashing function in computer networks for data security.
-- Construct security encryption and decryption algorithms using computational mathematics and graph algorithm.